Issmuth/grounded-backend/README.md

 # Grounded Backend

-Express.js backend server with Supabase PostgreSQL and Firebase Authentication for the Grounded mobile application.
+Express.js backend server with PostgreSQL and Firebase Authentication for the Grounded mobile application.

 > **👋 New here?** Start with **[GET_STARTED.md](./GET_STARTED.md)** to choose your learning path!